 Pencil artwork from Roy Pallas | from Blog-le-dessin.com

-so you will build a ZEN and Experimented spirit by enjoying every minute you spend sketching. :)
+Cultivate a ZEN and experimented spirit by enjoying every minute you spend sketching.
+This mindset makes every drawing session rewarding and fun!

 Cheers,